aparna-1407/CS-6730-Project/index.md

 Population and GDP have similar impacts.
 GHG emissions have increased with population, GDP, Non Renewable energy.
 The trends are not uniform across the globe.
 OECD, Asia, Africa, Latin America show a more prominent shift to renewable sources while Middle East still seems to rely more on non renewable sources.
+One can observe that there is a positive correlation between non-renewable energy consumption and GHG emissions everywhere except Europe where some datapoints have high consumption and yet low GHG emissions.
+One can also see similar trends between non-renewable consumption and population, GDP.
+This calls for further analysis as to what's driving this trend for Europe that can be considered as the next step derived from our visualization.